 5. Burst photography (because some pictures still come out blurry)

 Phone cameras aren’t perfect.
 In your camera settings, find Pro Mode.
 Here, you can change a setting called shutter speed.
 High shutter speed reduces image blurriness but darkens photos.
-Low shutter speed captures more light but leads to a higher chance of blurring.
+Low shutter speed captures more light but increases the chance of blurring.

-If your subject is flooded with natural light, high shutter speed can help balance it while reducing blur.
-Low light situations almost always call for low shutter speed (and a steady hand).
+If your subject is flooded with natural light, a high shutter speed can help balance it while reducing blur.
+Low-light situations almost always call for a low shutter speed (and a steady hand).

 Take multiple photos back to back.
 This reduces the number of blurry images and lets you take different angles to decide what works best.

 6. Simple filters make a huge difference